-Also, many were suppliers imagery which when seen on repeat across various websites is in itself off-putting.
-Couple it up with comparing prices/delivery costs and checking to see if signing up to a newsletter will reveal a discount and it starts to feel like hard work.
+Also, many were suppliers' imagery which when seen on repeat across various websites is in itself off-putting.
+Couple it up with comparing prices/delivery costs and checking to see if signing up for a newsletter will reveal a discount and it starts to feel like hard work.
 Basically, it's a minefield out there.

 Obviously, I know what the bottles look like, but I really wanted to see them in context and get an idea as to how they might appear in my own bathroom, but all too often these simple expectations are not met.

 I still haven't made my purchase as I quickly became bored/distracted or both.
 However, had I come across beautiful imagery offering context, size and scale, a few clicks later the bottles would've been winging their way to me.